bcwaters/ai_cmd/grok/README.md

 ## future features

+  Template html needs to be improved for tree mode.
+THere should be a parent home link that can be clicked to return to the home page.
+     When a page is marked as parent headings should be linked to their children.

   After the first prompt generate a list of suggesting prompts that can be clicked to load into the prompt.

   recieve a current direcrty option to decide where docs are saved.